-Although plasterboard installation has been used in the building industry for almost 150 years, it was only back in the mid 1950s, with the increased use of non-load bearing stud walls, that it became a favoured method of wall covering in the UK.
+Although plasterboard ceiling installation has been used in the building industry for almost 150 years, it was only back in the mid 1950s, with the increased use of non-load bearing stud walls, that it became a favoured method of wall covering in the UK.

 Nowadays plasterboard is available under a number of different names such as drywall, wallboard, gypsum board and sheet rock.